zatsepinvl/effective-craft/books/clean-coder.md

 - Executed as part of CI/CD

 ##### Component Tests
+- Intended to be read and interpreted by business.
 - Written by QA and Business with assistance from development.
-- Intended to be read and interpreted by business.
 - Cover component functionality only with mocking and test-doubling dependencies.
 - Executed as part of CI/CD

-#### Integration Tests
+##### Integration Tests
+- Written by developers.
+- Cover the architectural structure of the system, not business rules.
+  Ensure that all components connected and clearly communicate with each other.
+- Can include throughout and performance tests.
+- Executed periodically (nightly, weekly, etc.).

+##### System Tests
+- Written by architects and tech leads.
+- The ultimate integration tests.
+- Ensure correct system construction.

+##### Manual Exploratory Tests
--
+- Performed by everyone manually.
+- Ensure that system behaves well under human operation.
+- Give a way to creatively find as many bugs as possible.